Home

 The just white RGB value is assessed against the adjacent white strip and is usually reasonably obvious; if there is any doubt, choose the darker step.
 The just-black RGB value is evaluated against the adjacent Dmax strip and may be less obvious; if in doubt, choose the lighter step.

-Entering the parameters, loading a profile and saving a preset
+Entering the parameters, loading a profile and saving presets

-Open the Calibrate menu and input the parameters into the Calibrate form.
-Pressing Next asks whether you want to load a profile.
+Open the Calibrate menu and enter the parameters into the Calibrate form.
+When you press Next, it will ask whether you want to load a profile.
 If yes, select the profile previously downloaded from the TruNeg website and save the preset.
-If you do not load a profile the preset saves the straight inverted negative.
+If you do not load a profile, the preset will be saved as the straight inverted negative.

 Files and test prints can quickly accumulate, and precise record-keeping — including notating dates, processing details, etc. — is crucial, particularly when working on two or three different processes simultaneously.